Jonah Heim Player Props: Rangers vs. Dodgers

-On Saturday, Jonah Heim (.556 slugging percentage in past 10 games, including two home runs) and the Texas Rangers play the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
-First pitch is at 4:05 PM ET.
+The Texas Rangers, including Jonah Heim and his .571 slugging percentage over his past 10 games, battle starter Emmet Sheehan and the Los Angeles Dodgers at Globe Life Field, Sunday at 2:35 PM ET.

-In his previous game he had a hitless performance (0-for-3 with an RBI) against the Dodgers.
+In his most recent game he had a hitless showing (0-for-3) against the Dodgers.

 Jonah Heim Game Info & Props vs. the Dodgers